bsmr-nerves-project/fwtool/README.md

-# fwbuilder
+# fwtool

-This is an Erlang port of firmware image builder and programmers I've written or used on other embedded systems.
+This is an Erlang version that's has similar features to some firmware image builders I've written or used in other environments.
 It currently creates images for the Beaglebone.

-The fwbuilder application can create firmware files (.fw) and raw images (.img).
-Raw images are intended for bulk programming of Flash parts, since it is usually easiest (or only possible) to write one large image to a part.
-The firmware files include binary data and offset information so they can minimize the amount of data written to perform an update and therefore can be run more quickly.
-Firmware files are compressed zip files internally and can be exchanged over the Internet more easily than raw images.
+The fwtool application can be invoked both at the command line and from within Erlang.
+Its purpose is to create firmware files (.fw) and apply them to SDCards, eMMC, or raw image files suitable for bulk programming.
+Firmware files contain instructions so that only parts of the non-volatile storage that need to be updated are programmed.
+It can also be used to perform in-place upgrades, selectively program parts, and enable other features such as progress reporting, digitally signed updates, etc.  Firmware files are compressed zip files internally so they can be exchanged over the Internet easily and have some protection against corruption.

 ## Firmware image format

-Firmware files are zip archives that must contain at least an `instructions.json` file.
-In the common case that the `instructions.json` file references other files in the archive, those files must be present as well.
+As previously mentioned, firmware files are just zip archives.
+They must contain at least one file called `instructions.json`.
+In the common case, the `instructions.json` file references other files in the archive.

 The `instructions.json` file contains one JSON object.
 The keys are update types and the value is a list of commands.
 For example: